xitas/pny-django-class/README.md

         return self.title`
 ```

-### 18: Then run makemigrations for check model change
+### 18: Then run makemigrations to check the model change

 **Command:**

 >python manage.py makemigrations

-### 19. After making migration add these migration to database
+### 19. After making the migration add these migrations to the database

 **Command:**